Female Guides Training

 Women from communities in Botswana do not have access to the same career opportunities as safari guides, compared to their male counterparts.
 This career is still largely a male-dominated one, with little active investment, training, or skills development in female guides that would empower them to pursue their dreams and provide for their families.
-Linked to this dynamic, job opportunities are scarce currently available for female guides in camps in the area.
+Linked to this dynamic, there is also a scarcity of job opportunities currently available for female guides in camps in the area.

 In November 2021, we launched a female safari guide project that is targeted at creating job opportunities for local women as safari guides.
 This project aims to develop female safari guides through skills training, mentorship, job shadowing, and rotations at African Bush Camps.

-This project will play a vital role in creating a seat at the table for women in an industry and career path that has historically been male-dominated.
-We are contributing towards addressing gender inequality in the safari guide’s sector by creating access and opportunity for women who are interested in pursuing a career in this field.
+Through this project, we are actively contributing towards addressing gender inequality in the safari guide’s sector by creating access and opportunity for women who are interested in pursuing a career in this field.
 Our goal is to develop 25 female guides in this community by 2025.
 We have great expectations for this project, hoping that it will be a catalyst for other safari companies in the area to invest in female talent, opening doors for more female guides to access work opportunities in various regions in Africa.